-In FIG.~\ref{fig:Clusterexpl}D it can be seen that the cluster assignation after merging (with $Z=1.5$) resembles almost perfectly the peaks shown in panel A (black points correspond to halo).
-Indeed, these results correspond with those obtained by the standard Density Peaks method choosing as centers the colored circles in panel B.
+In Figure~\ref{fig:Clusterexpl}D it can be seen that the cluster assignation after the merging (with $Z=1.5$) resembles almost perfectly the peaks shown in Panel~A (black points correspond to halo).
+Indeed, these results {will} correspond with those obtained by the standard Density Peaks method if by visual inspection one chooses as centers the colored circles in Panel~B.